 Decent photo printing quality.
 It prints photos with lots of detail and vibrant colors.
 However, the color temperature is a bit warm, giving the image a red/yellow tint.
 Also, there's some banding in the grayscale.
 If you want a printer with better photo printing quality, check out the HP ENVY 6055.

 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.

 The HP ENVY 5014 has one input tray that supports most common paper sizes.
 Sadly, you won't be able to print 2" x 3" photos.

 The HP 5014 has decent connectivity options.
 Sadly, you can't print from a USB or SD card, and it doesn't have an Ethernet port.
 On the upside, you can connect it to your computer wired through a USB connection or wirelessly through Wi-Fi.

 The HP Smart app has decent features.
 You can print PDF and photo files, and you can scan documents from your phone's camera.
 You can also check your printer's ink levels and order new cartridges.

 We tested the HP ENVY 5014 in black, which is the only color available.
 This printer is sold as the HP ENVY 5010 in Europe, and we expect our results to be valid for it too.
-If you come across an ENVY 5014 that's different from ours, let us know in the discussion and we'll update the review.
+There's a Black Friday variant sold in the United States called the HP ENVY 5012.
+If you come across an ENVY 5014 or 5012 that's different from ours, let us know in the discussion and we'll update the review.